-CNVkit is designed for use on hybrid capture sequencing data, where off-target reads are present and can be used improve copy number estimates.
+CNVkit is primarily designed for use on hybrid capture sequencing data, where off-target reads are present and can be used improve copy number estimates.
+However, CNVkit can also be used on whole-genome sequencing (WGS) and targeted amplicon sequencing (TAS) datasets by using alternative command-line options.